Closed

 Processing and Agreement

-- Applications are assessed and selected applicants are contacted in early November.
+- Selected applicants are contacted in early November.

 Additional information

-- Selected applicants are expected to be contacted in early November.
+- Selected applicants will be contacted in early November.

 Frequently Asked Questions about the Wawanesa Insurance - Wawanesa Climate Champions: Local Grants Program